Fibroids are common and usually cause no symptoms. However, they can sometimes cause heavy periods, tummy (abdominal) swelling and urinary problems.

 Problems during pregnancy

 Having one or more fibroids does not cause any problems in the vast majority of women when they are pregnant.
-Occasionally, you may have pain from your fibroid.
+Occasionally, you may have pain or discomfort from your fibroid.
 This may be caused by the fibroid growing too large for its blood supply or twisting, if the fibroid has a stalk (also called pedunculated).